-Let's face it: conference calls are never the easiest way to communicate.
+Let's face it: Conference calls aren’t always the most efficient way to communicate.

-Hi Marty.
+Hello everyone.
 This is Larry from Microdot Technology.
 I'm calling in with Jimmy Wayne, Susan Francis, and Lou Denver.
 [Pause to allow them to greet].
-We also have the Chief Financial Officer, James Fitzpatrick, calling in from LA.
+We also have the Chief Financial Officer, Michael Chen, calling in from LA.

 2. Get to the Point

-Next, open by giving a brief summary as to why you're meeting, and what you hope to accomplish during the call.
+Next, open with a brief summary of why you’re meeting and what you hope to accomplish during the call.

 Okay.
-So we want to come up with a strategy for the Cutlas Software buy out.
-We need to iron out how we're going to handle transferring the money and drawing up the contracts.
-Our legal team needs to coordinate with our financial officers, and then I need to sign the paperwork.
+So we want to come up with a strategy for the Cutlass Software buyout.
+We need to iron out how we're going to finalize the contract and secure the funds.
+Our legal team will coordinate details with our financial officers, and then I need to sign the paperwork.
 This is going to be a team effort for all of us on the call.

 3. Plan Speaking Order Ahead of Time

-Plan out the order that each person will speak in, if you know who you need to hear from.
-Perhaps even email out an agenda ahead of time so there's no uncertainty about who speaks in what order.
+Plan out the order that each person will speak in.
+If you’ve got multiple departments, consider arranging speakers by department in an order that makes sense for your topic.
+Think about emailing an agenda ahead of time so there's no uncertainty about who speaks and when.
 That way you can avoid dead air, talking over each other, and generalized confusion that can disrupt the call.

 Thanks, Susan.
 The next speaker on our agenda is from our financial services department, James Fitzpatrick.
-James, tell us what the banks want from us...
+James, tell us what the banks need from us...

 So that's all for legal and financial.
 I'm going to say a few words about where Microdot Technology is headed...